Power Comics: Style and content

-Bring on the superheroes
+Superheroes

 The first superhero strip to appear in a (future) Power Comic title was the Incredible Hulk, who showed up in Smash! #16 (dated 21 May 1966).
-The Hulk's initial appearance took up a massive six pages, one-quarter of the 24-page issue, fully pushing five existing strips out of that issue (and causing the cancellation of two of them).
-It's hard to overstate the significance of the introduction of The Hulk.
-It was the first Marvel Comics strip featured by Odhams, the success of which led to the introduction of the Fantastic Four into Wham! on 6 August 1966, and to the launching of two new titles entirely dedicated to Marvel superheroes – Fantastic and Terrific – in 1967.
+The Hulk's initial appearance took up a massive six pages, one-quarter of the 24-page issue, pushing five existing strips out of that issue (and causing the cancellation of two of them).

-DC's Batman became the second American superhero to debut in Smash!, in issue #20 (18 June 1966), crashing onto the front cover a month after the Hulk's debut, in re-edited reprints from American daily and Sunday newspaper strips.
+A month after the Hulk's debut, DC's Batman became the second American superhero to debut in Smash!, in issue #20 (18 June 1966), in re-edited reprints from American daily and Sunday newspaper strips.
 This was a response to the sudden and enormous popularity of the Batman television series starring Adam West.

-The success of the Hulk and the Fantastic Four — which eventually became the longest running Marvel strip, ultimately appearing in three Power Comics titles in succession — led to Spider-Man headlining Pow!.
-More Marvel heroes followed in all five Power Comics titles.
+The success of the Hulk then led to the introduction of the Fantastic Four into Wham! on 6 August 1966.
+The Fantastic Four eventually became the longest running Marvel strip, ultimately appearing in three Power Comics titles in succession.
+Spider-Man headlined Pow!, and more Marvel heroes followed: in 1967 Odhams launched two new titles entirely dedicated to Marvel superheroes: Fantastic and Terrific.

 A distinctive feature of both Fantastic and Terrific was the full-colour pin-up that featured as the back cover of most issues.
 Many of these were reprinted from American Marvel comics, but at least some (including a Johnny Future pin-up) were produced especially for the Power Comics by a young Barry Windsor-Smith.